15 Easy Kitchen Cleaning Hacks

 4. Countertops

 They’re a big investment, so learning how to care for them is crucial.
-Both McAllister and the reFRESH co-founders say that using dish soap, water and a damp cloth is a safe bet on all surfaces.
+McAllister says that using dish soap, water and a damp cloth is a safe bet on all surfaces.
 Bleach should never be used on marble and quartz, as it can dull their shine, but tough stains can be cleaned with diluted isopropyl alcohol and a wet cloth.

 5. Dishwasher filter

 Look under the bottom rack to locate it.
 (Check your owner’s manual for specifics.)
-The reFRESH team recommends using a toothbrush dipped in hot water and dish soap to scrub.
+Use a toothbrush dipped in hot water and dish soap to scrub.

 6. Range hood